The Horta Museum, built between 1898 and 1901, was owned and designed by the best-known Art Nouveau architect, Victor Horta.

 The house’s decoration and structure combine beautifully with wrought iron beams that merge with glazed tiles, mirrors, windows, marble and wood.

-While you explore the music room, the bed room, the dining room or the guest room, you can observe the little details that Horta thought of to make the whole building work as a whole.
-All the rooms are connected to a central staircase that leads to glass roof that lets in an almost magical light into the house.
+While you explore the music room, the bedroom, the dining room or the guest room, you can observe the little details that Horta thought of to make the whole building work as a whole.
+All the rooms are connected to a central staircase that leads to glass roof that lets an almost magical light into the house.

 Victor Horta is considered a key Art Nouveau architect and is one of the movement’s founders, a style that is famous for integrating architecture with interior decoration, making homes into a work of art.

 Horta is also responsible for designing some of the city’s most beautiful buildings, like the Centre for Fine Arts (Palais des beaux-arts de Bruxelles), the Belgian Comic Strip Center or the Musical Instrument Museums.

 If you have enough time